siriniok/siriniok.github.io/_posts/2019-11-29-can-technology-make-discussions-more-fruitful.md

 There is a broad space of possibilities to solve this problem, and a technology that will solve it has the potential to become a new level of social networking.
 As Naval Ravikant [once put it](https://twitter.com/naval/status/1099474932260495360): *"The people designing the algorithms to shape online debate are now the most powerful people in the world".*

 So how do you see the future of online debate?
-Can online discussions be less exhausting?
+Can technology make online discussions more fruitful and less exhausting?
 Please, leave your thoughts in the comments below.

 ***